dekuNukem/duckyPad/keymap_instructions.md

 Notice how the **HID Usage ID stays the same** while **labels on the key change!**

-Therefore, it is important to understand that the keyboard only tells `WHERE` a key is pressed, and it's **`up to the operating system`** to determine `WHAT` character the key should produce.
+Therefore, it is important to understand that the keyboard only tells `WHERE` a key is pressed, and it's **`up to the operating system`** to determine **`what character`** the key should produce.

 In modern OSs, you can set multiple keyboard layouts:

 ![Alt text](resources/pics/keymaps/inputs.png)